TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 ![Image of a screenshot](https://snipboard.io/p4EjKZ.jpg)

 ## Problems/issues
-* If you are experiencing crushing, please report it to "issues" on the [github page](https://github.com/TKperson/Nuking-Discord-Server-Bot-Nuke-Bot).
+* If you are experiencing crashing, please report it to "issues" on the [github page](https://github.com/TKperson/Nuking-Discord-Server-Bot-Nuke-Bot).
 * If the bot doesn't respond to any of the commands, check if the console is in highlighting/mark mode.
 If it's highlighting/mark mode, click the console then press any key on your keyboard, and it'll resolve.
 * If you see a bunch of white worded errors displaying in the console, and then crashed that means it's 90% a bug.
 So please make a new issue about it.